ThoberDetofeno/python-challenges/script.md

 ## Problem Understanding (0:30-1:00)

 The main challenge is helping Brenda, the Head of Support.
-She's very smart but not a data engineer.
 She needs to get information from millions of Zendesk tickets using normal language.

 The system must handle three main tasks:
 - Simple reports that return answers in less than 5 seconds
 - Complex business questions that need AI analysis
 - Reports that can be saved and reused to save time

 With millions of tickets from many years, this is technically difficult.
-But I've designed a solution that makes it simple to use.
+But I've designed a solution for this problem.

 ---